Thermalization in asymmetric harmonic chains: Numerical Results

-To observe the overall process of thermalization dynamics, and obtain the thermalization time $T_{\rm eq}$, we study the evolution of $\langle \xi(t)\rangle$ defined by Eq.~(\ref{eqXi}).
-Figure~\ref{fig2} shows the numerical results for the AH chain with different $r$.
-It is seen that on a sufficiently large time scale, all values of $\langle \xi(t)\rangle$ increase from $0$ to $1$ with very similar sigmoidal profiles, which means that the equipartition of energy is finally achieved.
-Meanwhile, it is also seen that the time required to reach the state of equipartition increases as $r$ decreases.
-Based on the definition of the equipartition, the thermalization time $T_{\rm eq}$ is defined as that when $\langle \xi(t)\rangle$ reaches the threshold value $1$.
-However, only the scaling behavior of $T_{\rm eq}$, but not the specific value is usually interested.
-Thus, we here define the $T_{\rm eq}$ as that when $\langle \xi(t)\rangle$ arrives at the threshold value $0.5$ to save the cost of calculation.
-This is very artificial; however, it does not influence the scaling behavior of $T_{\rm eq}$~\cite{2008LNP728G}.
-As can be seen from Fig.~\ref{fig2}(b) that the sigmoidal profiles in Fig.~\ref{fig2}(a) can completely overlap with each other upon suitable shifts, which suggests that the concrete threshold value does not affect the scaling law of $T_{\rm eq}$.
-In the following, we will study the dependencies of the $T_{\rm eq}$ on $r$, $N$ for the AH chain, and $r$, $\beta$ for the AH-$\beta$ one.
+Physically, the thermalization time $T_{\rm eq}$ is defined as the time at which $\langle \xi(t) \rangle$ reaches the threshold value of 1.
+However, for practical purposes, we are generally concerned with the scaling behavior of $T_{\rm eq}$, rather than its exact value.
+To reduce computational cost, we define $T_{\rm eq}$ as the time when $\langle \xi(t) \rangle$ reaches the threshold value of 0.5.
+While this is an arbitrary choice, it does not affect the scaling behavior of $T_{\rm eq}$ \citep{2008LNP728G}.
+As shown in Fig.~\ref{fig2}(b), the sigmoidal profiles in Fig.~\ref{fig2}(a) can be made to overlap completely upon suitable shifts, confirming that the specific threshold value does not influence the scaling law of $T_{\rm eq}$.
+In the following, we will explore how $T_{\rm eq}$ depends on $r$ and $N$ for the AH chain, and on $r$ and $\beta$ for the AH-$\beta$ chain.

-In Fig.~\ref{fig3}(a), we present the dependence of $T_{\rm eq}$ on $r$ in the log-log scale, for the AH chain with different values of $N$ at the fixed energy density $\varepsilon=10^{-3}$.
-In the explored range of $r$, $T_{\rm eq}$ becomes nearly independent of $N$ with the further increase of $N$.
-The numerical results show that $N=2047$ seems large enough that the thermodynamic limit is practically achieved.
-It is seen that $T_{\rm eq}$ versus $r$ exhibits a power-law behavior,
+In Fig.~\ref{fig3}(a), we show the dependence of $T_{\rm eq}$ on $r$ for the AH chain with various values of $N$, on a log-log scale.
+For the range of $r$ explored, $T_{\rm eq}$ becomes nearly independent of $N$ as $N$ increases further.
+The numerical results suggest that $N = 2047$ is sufficiently large for the thermodynamic limit to be effectively reached.
+It is observed that $T_{\rm eq}$ versus $r$ follows a power-law behavior,

-Figure~\ref{fig3}(b) and \ref{fig3}(c) show, respectively, the dependence of the slope $\lambda$ and the intercept of the linear fitting of the data in Fig. \ref{fig3}(a) on $N$, in the semilogarithmic scale.
-It can be seen that the $\lambda$ rapidly saturates at $-2.65$, while the intercept saturates at $1.35$.
-Then we can give a rough estimate of the $T_{\rm eq}$ for the AH model in the thermodynamic limit,
+Figures~\ref{fig3}(b) and \ref{fig3}(c) show, respectively, the dependence of the slope $\lambda$ and the intercept of the linear fitting for the data in Fig. \ref{fig3}(a) on $N$.
+It can be seen that $\lambda$ quickly saturates at $-2.65$, while the intercept stabilizes at $1.35$.
+From this, we can estimate the thermalization time for the AH model in the thermodynamic limit as